Intelligent Solutions in Transportation_DL (4329)

 • The course will be composed on lecture notes & slides from the professors/lecturers.

-• For the small (self-learning) practical part, a SUMO practical guide book (pdf) will be available online.
+• For the small (self-learning) practical part, material will be provided online.

 • There could be a number of guest lectures invited to this course with certain domain expertise.